Thursday, May 10, 2018

 Hanna Boys Center

-The Sonoma Valley Hospital Foundation is very pleased to announce our 2017 Pulse Award recipients, Donna Halow and Judy Vadasz.
-We will recognize and honor these women for the tremendous impact they have made through their long term volunteer commitments and service to the community of Sonoma Valley at the 12th Annual Celebration of Women on Thursday, May 11th at 11:00am at Hanna Boys Center in Sonoma.
+The Sonoma Valley Hospital Foundation is very pleased to announce our 2018 Pulse Award recipients, Maggie Haywood and Nancy Lilly.
+We will recognize and honor these women for the tremendous impact they have made through their long term volunteer commitments and service to the community of Sonoma Valley at the 13th Annual Celebration of Women on Thursday, May 10th at 11:00am at Hanna Boys Center in Sonoma.

 Proceeds from the event benefit women’s health and wellness programs at Sonoma Valley Hospital, including Project Pink which funds mammograms for uninsured and underinsured women each May and October.